torbencarstens/blog/docs/linux/namespaces.md

 ### uts namespace

-The `uts` namespace is probably the least intersting one but is a good entrypoing for showing a bit about namespaces capabilities.
+The `uts` namespace is probably the least intersting one but is a good entrypoint for showing a bit about namespaces capabilities.

 Let's have a look at our hostname